JHebenstreit48/JHebenstreit48/README.md

 # A little bit about me

-I'm an aspiring developer passionate about web development and currently focused on honing my skills in both frontend and backend technologies.
+I'm an aspiring developer passionate about web development and primarily focused on frontend development.

 ## 🚀 About Me

 - 🔭 I’m currently working on: Coding Notes React and Asphalt Legends Unite React
-- 🌱 I’m currently learning: Backend development and improving my full-stack skills.
+- 🌱 I’m currently learning: Full-Stack web development.
-- 💬 Ask me about: Typescript, React, and Postgresql.
+- 💬 Ask me about: HTML, CSS, React, JavaScript, and TypeScript.
+- 🤔 I’m looking for help with: currently still working on improving my skills and knowledge in the backend and python.
 - 📫 How to reach me: [j.hebenstreit.developer@gmai.com](mailto:j.hebenstreit.developer@gmail.com) | [LinkedIn]()
 - ⚡ Fun fact: I am an avid gamer and used to be a photographer.

 ## 🛠️ Languages and Tools

-- **Frontend**: HTML, CSS, Typescript, React
+- **Frontend**: HTML, CSS, React
-- **Backend**: Sql, noSql, MongoDB, Postgresql, Express
-- **Tools**: Git, Bootstrap, VS Code, Testing, CI/CD
+- **Tools**: Git, Bootstrap, VS Code

 ## 📈 GitHub Stats